g3ngr33n/apparmor-profiles-hardened/apparmor.d/README.md

 ## bin.rm

-Common apparmor profile are denying everything unless you explicitly give it permission.
+Common apparmor profile are denying everything unless you explicitly give permission.

-Since apparmor 3, you can now write a profile doing the reverse, everything is allowed unless you explicitly deny it permission, I made a fast example with bin.rm
+Since apparmor 3, you can now write a profile doing the reverse, everything is allowed unless you explicitly deny permission, I made a fast example with bin.rm